spryker/spryker-docs/docs/acp/user/app-composition-platform-installation.md

 To make your project ACP-ready, different update steps are necessary depending on the template version on which your project was started:

+- BEFORE [202211.0](/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes-202211.0/release-notes-202211.0.md)  It's complicated and needs an assessment by devs/SA.

+- SCCOS product release [202211.0](/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes-202211.0/release-notes-202211.0.md) Has basic ACP set up in place, all ACP modules (Apps & Platform) need updates.

 - SCCOS product release [202311.0](/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes-202311.0/release-notes-202311.0.md) or newer: You can skip the configuration step described in this document.

-- Older versions: To get the project ACP-ready, you should complete all steps described in this document.

 {% info_block infoBox "Product version earlier than 202311.0" %}